Moaesaycto/tordie5-docs/README.md

 **Type:** Documentation Site · **Tech Stack:** React · **Status:** Archived (superseded by Tordie 6)

 **Overview:** A React-based documentation site that explains the features, workflows, and theory behind **Tordie 5**, matching the version presented at OSME 5.
+You can find the archived docs [here](https://moae.dev/tordie5-docs/).

 **Highlights:**